rocaltair/tunnel/README.md

 tunnel
 ======

-a cryptor based on RC4 algorithm for network transmission.
+a cryptor based on RC4 algorithm for network transmitting.

-if you got something to transfer using unsafe protocol, such as ftp or nc, you can use this for safe transfering with nothing changing.
+if you got something to transfer using insecure protocol, such as ftp or nc, you can use this for secure transmitting with nothing changing.

 --------------------------------------------------------